ralna/GALAHAD/doc/Julia/rst-dir/psls_functions.rst

 	*
 		- n

-		- is a scalar variable of type int, that holds the number of entries in the vectors :math:`b` and :math:`x`.
+		- is a scalar variable of type Int32 that holds the number of entries in the vectors :math:`b` and :math:`x`.

 	*
 		- sol